kanoloa/cbclient/README.md

 > [!NOTE]
 > These variables can't be set in the .env file.

-## Methods
-Currently, these methods listed below are implemented.

-- getProjects(): get a list of projects.
-- getTrackerItems(): get a list of tracker items in the specified project.
-- queryItems(): query items that meet the cBQL.
-- createItem(): create an item in the specified tracker.
-- updateItem(): update the specified item with the given data.
-- bulkUpdateItems(): update multiple items with the given array of data.
-- deleteItem(): delete the specified item.

 > [!WARNING]
 > PTC does not support this program.
 Use this on your own responsibilities.